kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 ## Here's what you can do.

-**1. Write your version of this essay and send me a link or post it in the comments below.**
+1. Write your version of this essay and send me a link or post it in the comments below.

 Email me if you're feeling shy.

-**2. Tell me what tip you'll be working on this week.**
+2. Tell me a story about what tip from the list that I shared will you be working on this week.

 See you soon.